Jōdan-no-kamae: Kenjutsu

 As one of the most basic postures, jōdan-no-kamae is common to virtually all schools of kenjutsu.
 The primary attribute of jōdan-no-kamae is always the weapon lifted above the head of the practitioner.
 One of the only significant variations is the relative position of the elbows.
 Some styles, such as aiki-ken, prefer the elbows to be as far inward as possible.
 Many others insist on the elbows being open.

 Jōdan-no-kamae is called the Kamae of Heaven (天の構え, ten-no-kamae) in Yagyū Shinkage-ryū and the Kamae of Fire (火の構え, hi-no-kamae) in Shinkage-ryū.

 Naginata

 Jōdan-no-kamae is a guard stance in Naginata.
 Both hands are above the head, and the naginata is lined up against the opponent, roughly parallel to the ground.
-The ishiziku (the blunt end) is pointed towards the enemy, while the kissaki is back, away from your opponent.
+The ishizuki (the blunt end) is pointed towards the enemy, while the kissaki is back, away from your opponent.
 From this position, the naginata can be brought down to strike your opponent.